Speedy Trial – A Primer and Refresher

 - Enter your appearance and demand a speedy trial in writing as soon as possible so that the 180 day countdown being promptly.

-- Be aware that if you are the party that continues the case beyond the 180 day deadline, recognizing that that is the critical postponement, you have forfeited your standing to thereafter raise any Hicks violation.
+- Be aware that if you are the party that continues the case beyond the 180 day deadline, recognizing that is the critical postponement, you have forfeited your standing to thereafter raise any Hicks violation.

 - Clearly assert the Defendant’s demand for a speedy trial at the time of any contested postponements.
 A general “I object for the record” is a weak assertion.
 Make a particularized objection specifically noting all prejudice to your client.